AdobeDocs/express-add-ons-docs/src/pages/guides/getting_started/index.md

 <br/><br/>

-# Introduction to Adobe Express add-ons
+# Introduction to Adobe Express Add-ons
 Here you will find everything you need to know to get started building add-ons for Adobe Express.
 At a high level, add-ons refer to any feature distributed independently from the core Adobe Express that a user can enable or install to extend the functionality.
 Adobe will be providing built-in add-ons out of the box, but 3rd party developers will also have the opportunity to create and distribute their own add-ons by following the steps provided in this documentation.

 ## Add-on Use Cases